dstrack/APEX_API_Tracer/README.md

   1. the package is accessible to the schema user via a synonym.
   2. the procedure or function is listed in the package header.
-  3. the package defines no pl/sql table types.
-  4. the package header is not wrapped.
+  3. the package header is not wrapped.

 The enable - procedure will generate a tracing-package with the same name as the synonym in your local schema.